GENERAL MAINTENANCE TIPS

 Don’t drag the furniture across the deck or patio.
 This will damage the coating, thereby exposing it to moisture and oxidation.

-Wrought iron pieces may show “Rust Seepage”, which occurs when moisture reaches the internal or hard-to-reach areas, corrodes the metal from within, then seeps out.
-The result is unsightly rust circle that lies on top of the coated surfaces.
+Wrought iron pieces may show “Rust Seepage” – which occurs when moisture reaches the internal or hard-to-reach areas, corrodes the metal from within, then seeps out.
+The result is an unsightly rust circle that lies on top of the coated surfaces.
 Once this area is wiped down (since the coating is intact), use a wax or clear caulk to seal the area.
 This keeps the rust in and moisture out.